Why Renovations Take Longer Than Expected

 Permit offices are chronically understaffed.
 Reviews get backlogged.
 An inspector finds a discrepancy on your drawings and sends them back for revision.
 Your contractor resubmits.
 You wait again.

-In some cities, a straightforward building permit can take 6–12 weeks from application to approval — before a single tool is picked up.
-If your contractor gave you a start date that assumed a 3-week permit turnaround, you're already behind before the job begins.
+In some Westchester villages, a straightforward building permit can take several weeks to a couple of months from application to approval—before a single tool is picked up.
+If your contractor gave you a start date that assumed a 3-week permit turnaround, you’re already behind before the job begins.
+(See permit speed across northern Westchester for town-by-town review timelines.)

-What to do: Before signing a contract, ask your contractor specifically how long permits take in your municipality right now — not historically, but currently.
-Better yet, use a tool like PermitWut!™ to understand what permits your project actually requires and what the realistic sequence looks like.
+Before signing a contract, ask your contractor specifically how long permits take in your municipality right now—not historically, but currently.
+Use PermitWut to map what permits your project actually requires and what the realistic sequence looks like.

 2. Demolition Reveals Problems Nobody Knew Existed